selfdual-brain/dexter-manual/source/07-executors.rst

 We think of a swap as a trade done against the liquidity pool where only one order is involved.
 This is in contrary to Forex-style exchanges, where an atomic trading action involves always 2 orders.

-Given a swap :math:`swap \in Swap` and a Dex s, we
+Given a :math:`swap \in Swap` and a :math`s \in DexState` we

-Swap-based executor is defined by providing a sequence of swaps upon new order arrival:
+Swap-based executor is defined by providing a sequence of swaps upon new order's arrival:

 .. math::